Thomas Barnsley

 Thomas Edward Barnsley OBE FCA (1 September 1919 – 31 August 1992) was a British businessman.
 He was managing director, Tube Investments 1974–1982 and director, H.P.
 Bulmer Holdings, 1980–1987.
 He was the son of Alfred E. Barnsley and Ada F. Nightingale.
 He married Margaret Gwyneth Llewellin.
 They had one son, Thomas Barnsley, and a daughter, Victoria Barnsley.
-He was awarded OBE in 1975.
 During the Second World War he was a member of the Friends' Ambulance Unit.

+In July 1973, Barnsley was elected a Fellow of the Royal Society of Arts.
+Barnsley was appointed OBE in the 1975 New Year Honours list, at which point he was the chairman of the East Midlands regional industrial savings committee.